 The Lynx and Beaver properties are situated in the Cache Creek Terrane bounded to the east and west by upper Triassic-aged rocks of the Quesnel (Quesnellia) Terrane.
 The Cache Creek Terrane, extending from lower British Columbia to southern Yukon, consists of Permian to Triassic-aged volcanic rocks, carbonate rocks, coarse clastic rocks and small amounts of ultramafic rock, chert and argillite.
 Nickel mineralization is associated with serpentinized ultramafic rocks that may or may not contain magnetite.

-RGS (regional stream sediment) data collected by the Province of British Columbia illustrates the existence of a large 10 x 5 kilometre nickel anomaly on the Lynx property.
+RGS (regional stream sediment) data collected by Province of British Columbia geologists, illustrates the existence of a large 10 x 5 kilometre nickel anomaly on the Lynx property.
 In 2014, an airborne magnetics survey was completed over the property.
-The survey delineated a 8 kilometre-wide ring-like magnetic anomaly and several strong magnetic – anomalies – all greater than 2 kilometres in length – denoted as the Bear, Skulow, and Onuki area.
+The survey delineated an 8 kilometre-wide ring-like magnetic anomaly and several strong magnetic – anomalies – all greater than 2 kilometres in length – denoted as the Bear, Skulow, and Onuki area.
 These three areas were the focus of prospecting: of the 17 rock samples chipped from serpentinite outcroppings, 9 contained greater than 0.1% nickel with the highest grading sample containing 0.27% Ni.
-In short, the Lynx property shows potential for several very large, bulk-tonnage nickel deposits.
+In short, the Lynx property shows potential for several large, bulk-tonnage, nickel-magnesium deposits.

 Serpentinite occurrence on surface at Skulow area.